swiftlang/swift-foundation/Proposals/nnnn-ContiguousBytes-Span.md

 }
 ```

 Now this API supports callers using `Span` et al directly, while still working for all existing calls.
-To make this change while retaining the same ABI, one can use the `@abi` attribute introduced in [SE-0476](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0476-abi-attr.md), e.g.,:
+To make this change while retaining the same ABI, one can use the `@abi` attribute introduced in [SE-0476](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0476-abi-attr.md).
+For example:

 ```swift
 @abi(func encrypt<Bytes: ContiguousBytes>(_ bytes: Bytes) -> [UInt8])